SumoLogic/sumologic-documentation/docs/integrations/app-development/jira.md

 </details>

-## Collecting Logs for the Jira App
+## Collecting Logs for the Jira app

-This section has instructions for collecting logs from Jira for the Sumo App for Jira.
+This section has instructions for collecting logs from Jira for the Sumo app for Jira.

-The Jira App supports Jira Server.
-For Jira Cloud, please see documentation for the [Jira Cloud App](/docs/integrations/app-development/jira-cloud).
+The Jira app supports Jira Server.
+For Jira Cloud, please see documentation for the [Jira Cloud app](/docs/integrations/app-development/jira-cloud).

 You will configure an installed collector on your Jira host with three local file sources, for collecting Jira access, security, and catalina logs.
 You also configure a hosted collector with an HTTP source for receiving webhook events from Jira.